kaiwolfram/xpub-balance/README.md

 # xpub-balance
-Checks the balance of an xpub and its addresses.
+Checks the balance of an xpub and its addresses, uses Esplora to collect address information.

-Uses Esplora to collect address information.
+Also works with the other extended public key types (ypub and zpub)

 Usage
 ------------